-EPA1 EPA2 Overall grade
+EPA1 EPA2 Overall Grade

 Fail in one or both methods Fail

 Pass Pass Pass

 Pass Distinction Pass

 Distinction Pass Merit

 Distinction Distinction Distinction

 A premium has been placed on EPA1.
-This means that a distinction must be achieved in the work-based project and professional discussion assessment for an overall merit or distinction.
+This means that a distinction must be achieved for an overall merit or distinction.

-FPA Re-sits
+EPA Re-sits

 If an apprentice fails one EPA method, they have the opportunity to re-sit the failed assessment.
 A re-sit does not require further learning.
 A re-sit will also be graded: fail, pass, merit and distinction.
 There are no limits to grades on re-sits but an apprentice is not allowed to re-sit as an opportunity to move up to a higher grade.
-Re-sits are chargeable to the employer at £540 and can only be taken with the employer's written agreement to cover the cost.
+Re-sits are chargeable to the employer at £630 and can only be taken with the employer's written agreement to cover the cost.